scylladb/cpp-rust-driver/docs/source/topics/configuration/execution-profiles.md

 ## Using Execution Profiles

-Execution profiles are copied from the cluster object to the session object during the session connection process..
+Execution profiles are copied from the cluster object to the session object during the session connection process.
 To use an execution profile the name must be assigned to a statement.

 ```c